wbarnet76/basic-onshape-william-barnett-/README.md

 [folder img](https://github.com/wbarnet76/basic-onshape-william-barnett-/tree/master/folder)

 ### Reflection
-Very fun learned how to use the mirror tool
+Very fun, learned how to use the mirror tool!

 ---